adeyatz/melody-mars-rover-app/README.md

 `3 3 E`
 `MMRMMRMRRM`

-To illustrate Rovers not colliding the following could be used (where rover one finishes in location (1,3))
+To illustrate a case of Rovers avoiding collision the following input could be used (where rover one finishes in location (1,3))
-`/# Example Test Case, where rovers collide at position (1,3)`
+`/# Example Test Case, where rovers would collide at position (1,3)`
 `5 5`
 `1 2 N`
 `LMLMLMLMM`